How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Safety First

-Turn Off Power: Ensure the power is turned off at the circuit breaker before inspecting any electrical connections.
+Turn Off Power: Always turn off the power at the circuit breaker before checking any electrical connections.

-Secure Connections: Check the wire nuts connecting the fan’s wires to the house wiring.
-Tighten any loose wire nuts and ensure wires are not frayed or exposed.
+Secure Connections: Look at the wire nuts that connect the fan’s wires to the house wiring.
+Tighten any loose wire nuts and check that the wires aren’t frayed or exposed.

 Final Testing